saucebyt/LocalBusiness1/README.md

 # MarshallPark
-Simple Business Website
+Sample Business Website / SPA

-this is a simple business website that I created to display front end skills for my Web Development career.
+This is a proto-typing project that I made with some of the fundamental front-end technologies.
+This website is refered to as a SPA, or Single Page Application because the browser only renders a single HTML file.

-this content is created by me, Tristan Simpson.
+Even though this is a very simple SPA, I completely designed and coded this website myself.